Frequently Asked Questions about the AHS ID Program:

 ID Repository “client hours” are posted on the walls outside of all the ID Repositories as they differ in each zone.

-Once received, the client has the option of storing his IDs and/or supporting documentation until such time as s/he is housed and has the ability to do so independently.
+Once received, the client has the option of storing their IDs and/or supporting documentation until such time as they are housed and have the ability to do so independently.

 Any document that has a client’s name may be helpful.
 At the end, in order to obtain ID, we need to prove that a client is who they say they are, that they’ve been in Alberta at least 90 days and are legally-entitled to remain in Canada.
 In addition to our partnerships that can assist with this, any of the following documents may also support this: